datahub-project/datahub/docs/faq.md

 If Schema Registry is configured to use security (SSL), then you also need to set the following config: https://docs.confluent.io/current/kafka/encryption.html#encryption-ssl-schema-registry.

-##### Note!
-In the logs you might see something like `The configuration 'kafkastore.ssl.truststore.password' was supplied but isn't a known config.` The configuration is not a configuration required for the producer.
+> **Note** In the logs you might see something like `The configuration 'kafkastore.ssl.truststore.password' was supplied but isn't a known config.` The configuration is not a configuration required for the producer.
 These WARN message can be safely ignored.
 Each of Datahub services are passed a full set of configuration but may not require all the configurations that are passed to them.
 These warn messages indicate that the service was passed a configuration that is not relevant to it and can be safely ignored.